The news did not come all at once.

 It moved slowly, from village to village, then outward.
 By the time details reached officials, seven people were already dead along the border of Yahukimo and Pegunungan Bintang, Papua Pegunungan (Papua Highlands) Province.

-The West Papua National Liberation Army (TPNPB), an armed group of the Free Papua Movement (OPM) later said the victims were intelligence operatives.
-Local accounts told a different story.
+The West Papua National Liberation Army (TPNPB), an armed group aligned with the Free Papua Movement (OPM), and led by Kopitua Heluka, later claimed the victims were intelligence agents and vowed to shoot Indonesian Vice President Gibran Rakabuming Raka who visited Yahukimo on April 21, 2026.
+But statements from local residents tell a different story.

 Most described them simply as civilians.